schoeberl/librelane/docs/source/reference/architecture.md

 * A path to an existent Tcl configuration file (deprecated)

-and then validates this configuration, resolving paths, fixing types and other such tasks along the way, returning the {class}`openlane.config.Config` class which is essentially a validated and immutable string dictionary.
+and then validates this configuration, resolving paths, fixing types and other such tasks along the way, returning the {class}`librelane.config.Config` class which is essentially a validated and immutable string dictionary.